Jetsurf/jet-bot/README.md

  - `/weapons stats WEAPON` : Pulls stats for a specific weapon

 ### Animal Crossing: New Horizons Commands

+The following commands require you to run `/token` and follow the instructions.
+Run `/token` again to remove all tokens from the bot.

  - `/acnh passport` : Posts your passport for Animal Crossing: New Horizons
+ - `/acnh getemotes` : Gets all available emotes to use with `/acnh emote`
+ - `/acnh emote` : Makes your character in ACNH perform an emote.
+Must be connected to the internet with your game
+ - `/acnh message` : Makes your character in ACNH say a message.
+Must be connected to the internet with your game

+### Misc Commands

+ - `/fc` : Displays your NSO friend code, if you have a token setup
+ - `/token` : Used to setup a NSO token.
+Required for specific commands

 ### Bot Info Commands

  - `/github` : Displays my github link
  - `/support` : Posts an invite link to my discord support guild